Mo-Ko/MockGen/docs/Configuration.md

 ## Docker & Docker Compose

-When running via `docker-compose.yml`, the `env_file` directive automatically loads the `.env` file into the container.
+When running via `docker-compose.yml`, the `env_file` directive automatically loads the `backend/.env` file into the container.
 The `STATIC_DIR` is also explicitly set in the `docker-compose.yml` environment to `/app/static`, which is the correct path inside the container.

+The healthcheck now uses `curl` for endpoint checks.

+## Dependency Management

+Dependencies are managed with Poetry. `uvicorn` is included in the `[tool.poetry.group.runtime.dependencies]` group.
+Use Poetry for all dependency management and installation.